 The summary shall not incorporate information by reference.
 A cross-reference list must be provided to enable the investor easily to identify specific items of information.

-There are provisions for approval and conditions attaching to prospectuses consisting of separate documents.
-Provided it is updated by the issue of supplements where required, a prospectus is generally valid for 12 months after publications.
-Similarly, a base prospectus has a 12 months life after filing.
+There are provisions for approval and conditions attached to prospectuses, which consist of separate documents.
+Provided it is updated by the issue of supplements where required, a prospectus is generally valid for 12 months after publication.
+Similarly, a base prospectus has a 12-month life after filing.